snuq/SnuSlideshowGenerator/Readme.md

          * Compositor Glare: It will determine the threshold for the glare (how bright something is before it glares).
          * Image Glint: It will determine the amount of glint.
          * Overlay Curves Left/Right: It will determine how much the curves overlap the image.
-         * Parallax Frame Overlay Landscape/Portrait: It will determine how far from the image the frame is, affecting the amount of parallax.
+         * Parallax Frame Overlay: It will determine how far from the image the frame is, affecting the amount of parallax.
          * Plain Background With/Without Shadows: It will determine the brightness of the background.
          * Text Normal Bottom/Top: It will determine the extrude and bevel amount of the text.
          * Video Background/Foreground: It will determine how visible the image or video is.